dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 form graph theory and category, forming the basis for a language undoubted used by space aliens to communicate over vast distances without the need for a protocol to define semantics.
 The semantics would instead be implicit in mathematic primitives.
-(I also made less than $400 in 2016, so go figure.)
+My total annual salary in 2016: $400 ... go figure.

-> *AMERICA!* Round Robin, heart disease and NASCAR!
+> *AMERICA!* Red Robin, heart disease and NASCAR!
 Fuck 'em free
 > thinkin' frilly philosopher types.

 (I remember being threatened by being sent to a mental institution the